-EF Ultimate Break’s Irish Tour Director Marco agrees, offering up this little insider tidbit: “The most epic and favourite point on the Ring of Kerry is just after the tiny village of Waterville... the road start to climb steeply to reach Coomakista Pass with stunning views of Scariff Island and if the weather permits you might have the chance to spot the iconic Skellig Islands.”
+EF Ultimate Break’s Irish Tour Director Marco agrees, offering up this little insider tidbit: “The most epic and favourite point on the Ring of Kerry is just after the tiny village of Waterville... the road starts to climb steeply to reach Coomakista Pass with stunning views of Scariff Island and if the weather permits, you might have the chance to spot the iconic Skellig Islands.”

 There’s so much beauty in Galway, we tossed the whole damn city in here.
 Located on the western coast of Ireland, this picture-perfect town is downright delightful—a utopia of authentic Irish sightseeing.
 The streets are bustling, the buildings are rich in history, and the pubs are always buzzing with live music and merriment.

 And would you really be in Ireland if spectacular natural beauty wasn’t a short walk away?
 Take a stroll along the River Corrib, gaze out at Galway Bay, think of us, and be glad you took time to read this post and plan a trip to Ireland.

 Just off the coast of Galway are the rugged, desolate, and beautiful Aran Islands: Inishmore, Inishmaan, and Inisheer.
 The largest and most popular is Inishmore, where you can visit Dún Aengus, a 2,000-year-old fort with walls that go right up the side of a cliff high above the sea.
 From there you can take in stunning views of the fierce, yet tranquil Atlantic Ocean.